christinazhangstudio/unapologetically-finding-out/README.md

-and go out and do thing learn thing and then the sudden terror strikes in my heart that the 1 0s were g o n e
+and go out and do thing learn thing and then the sudden terror strikes in my heart that the 1 0s were g o n e and this was all just a sick joke of planned obsolescence but i actually have better theories and as such i will be pursuing my interests.